 Transporting a fridge freezer is a task that requires careful planning and execution to ensure that the appliance reaches its new destination in perfect working order.
-Whether youโre moving house or simply relocating the appliance to another part of your home, understanding the correct procedures for moving a fridge freezer is crucial.
+Whether you’re moving house or simply relocating the appliance to another part of your home, understanding the correct procedures for moving a fridge freezer is crucial.
 Here, we provide a comprehensive guide to help you transport your fridge freezer safely and efficiently.
+If you also need to move a single-door unit, our guide on transporting a refrigerator safely covers the key differences in handling and positioning.

-When moving the fridge freezer, itโs advisable to keep it upright.
+When moving the fridge freezer, it’s advisable to keep it upright.
 Tilting or laying the fridge on its side can cause oil from the compressor to flow into the cooling tubes, which can damage the appliance.
 If it is necessary to tilt the fridge freezer, do so as minimally as possible and return it to an upright position quickly.
+Preparing other bulky items follows a similar process, and our guide to dismantling a mattress before moving outlines the key steps to keep things safe.

 Once at the new location, do not rush to plug in the appliance immediately.
 If it was transported in an upright position, wait at least an hour before reconnecting it to the power supply.
 If it was transported on its side, wait at least 24 hours.
 This allows the oil to settle back into the compressor, preventing potential damage.